CurlyWurly-1/Face_Recognition_With_Moving_Eyeball/README.md

 # Face_Recognition_Doorcam
-These python programs can be executed on any of the following.
-You just need to follow the device specific instructions as detailed below in "Setup":
+These python programs can be executed on any of the following devices.
 - Win10 PC
 - Raspberry Pi
 - Jetson Nano.

+N.B.
+There are some device specific instructions but they are all highlighted in the section below called "Setup".

 The execution of these programs enable:
 - Face recognition from video images seen from a Webcam